- Residential Dining

 Our relationship with the Green Restaurant Association, or GRA, began in 2009 when the International Village residence hall opened.
 The “green” construction designs of the new residence hall, as well as the sustainability efforts of the International Village Dining team, led the GRA to name both International Village Dining and Peet’s Coffee & Tea/Jamba Juice as two of the only three 3-Star Certified restaurants in Massachusetts.
 While the number of 3-Star certified restaurants in Massachusetts has jumped to fourteen in 2013, Northeastern is still the first college or university in the country with a 3-Star Certified dining facility located within a building that has achieved LEED Gold status.

 2 Star Certified

 Since the certifications of International Village Dining and Peet’s Coffee & Tea/Jamba Juice, we have worked closely with the GRA in the process to certify additional dining locations on campus.
-This fall, our commitment to sustainability was rewarded with the 2-Star certification of twelve additional on-campus dining facilities.
+This fall, our commitment to sustainability was rewarded with the 2-Star certification of thirteen additional on-campus dining facilities.
 The new certifications reflect the concerted effort that was made across campus to enhance and develop the sustainability efforts at each location.
 With newly certified locations ranging from our other major residential dining facility – Levine Marketplace/Stetson West Eatery – and retail dining locations at the Curry Student Center to our operations relating to concessions at Northeastern’s Matthews Arena, these new certifications are indicative of the holistic approach we are taking to sustainability across all of our dining locations.